Sebazzz/NUnitTestOrdering/README.md

 Now you can start writing ordered tests.
 You can order both test fixtures and the methods within fixtures themselves.

+**Note:** If you use the NuGet package this has already been arranged for you!

 ### Test Fixture ordering
 In order to set-up fixture ordering, derive a class from `TestOrderingSpecification`.
 Decorate your new class with the `OrderedTestFixtureAttribute`.
 Override and implement the `DefineTestOrdering` method.